-All of the stores are already plastered with red and pink hearts, so you know it’s the season to fall in love!
-But Valentine’s Day doesn’t just need to be for partners, it can also be a good time to curl up on the couch and share some sweet cuddles as a family.
-Our family loves watching movies, and the three girls in the house sure do enjoy a heart pitter-pattering romantic story.
-Here are my favorite picks for Valentine’s Day Movies for kids and tweens, so the whole family can enjoy a love story during your next family movie night. ♥
+Valentine’s Day doesn’t just need to be for partners, it can also be a good time to curl up on the couch and share some sweet cuddles as a family.
+Below is my list of favorite Valentine’s Day movies for kids and tweens so you can enjoy a heart pitter-pattering romantic story during your next family movie night. ♥

 Even robots have hearts.
 WALL-E has been left to clean up the huge garbage mess left on Earth after the planet was abandoned.
 He goes along his days until one day he meets EVE, another robot sent for a single purpose, to discover if there was life again on Earth.
 Even when EVE becomes unresponsive WALL-E stays true to his love and protects her.